 Organizations with a mature microservices architecture run into challenges around service-to-service communication including things like resilience, observability, and security.
 A powerful service mesh solution, like the open-source Istio service mesh, can be used to solve these challenges.
 These microservices typically expose an API and get composed into higher-level business functionality that gets exposed to other parts of an organization, to mobile applications, or even to partners.
-At Solo.io, we’ve announced a solution that layers on top of Istio to help document, expose, and compose APIs called the Developer Portal for Istio.
+At Solo.io, we’ve announced a solution that layers on top of Istio to help document, expose, and compose APIs called Gloo Portal, a developer portal for Istio.

-With the Developer Portal, teams can publish their APIs running in Istio into a customizable portal that enables authentication/authorization, usage plans/policy, self-service documentation, sign up and more.
+With the Gloo Portal, teams can publish their APIs running in Istio into a customizable portal that enables authentication/authorization, usage plans/policy, self-service documentation, sign up and more.
 In this blog, we take a look at how this works, what components get added to Istio to enable this, and what the main API resources are.

 How it Works

 Gloo Portal works as a typical Kubernetes-native application with Custom Resources and controllers to reconcile state intentions.
 There are no additional databases or custom configuration formats.
 The core Custom Resource Definitions (CRDs) that drive the developer portal are the

 Portal resources.
 Other supporting custom resources help facilitate user management, routing, and grouping.

 Understanding the Concepts – Gloo Portal